Madeleine (1950 film): Plot

-The film begins at 7 Blythswood Square, Glasgow, in a contemporary setting, then jumps back to the past in the early 19th century.

-The film dramatises events leading up to the 1857 trial of an otherwise-respectable young woman, Madeleine Smith (Ann Todd), for the murder of her draper's-assistant and lover, Frenchman Emile L'Angelier (Ivan Desny).
-The trial produced the uniquely Scottish verdict of "not proven", which left Madeleine a free woman.
-The film begins with the purchase of a house in Glasgow by an upper middle-class Victorian family.
-Their eldest daughter Madeleine claims the basement bedroom so she will have easy access to the servants' entrance and be able to entertain her lover without her family's knowledge.
+In 1855, an upper middle-class Victorian family purchases a house in Blythswood Square, Glasgow.
+Their eldest daughter Madeleine Smith claims the basement bedroom so she will have easy access to the servants' entrance and be able to entertain her lover without her family's knowledge.
+After they have moved in, her father James invites a wealthy society gentleman, William Minnoch, for dinner, whom Madeleine entertains with music and singing.
+When the dinner is over, Madeleine sneaks outside to see her lover, Frenchman Émile L'Angelier.

-The relationship continues and the couple becomes secretly engaged, but L'Angelier begins to press Madeleine to reveal his existence to her father, so they can marry.
+The next morning, James harshly encourages Madeleine to accept the affections of William, whom he sees a suitable husband for her.
+Meanwhile, she and L'Angelier become secretly engaged, but L'Angelier begins to press Madeleine to reveal his existence to her father, so they can marry.
 Frightened of her authoritarian father, Madeleine is reluctant to do so.
 Eventually, she visits L'Angelier in his room and says she will elope with him, rather than face telling her father.
 L'Angelier says he could never marry her this way.
 Madeleine now realises that he loves her not for herself, but only as a means to recover his position in society.
 She says their relationship is over and demands all her letters be returned.

-During the time that Madeleine has been seeing L'Angelier, her father has been encouraging her to accept the attentions of a wealthy society gentleman, William Minnoch (Norman Wooland).
-After breaking her engagement with L'Angelier, Madeleine tells Mr. Minnoch that she will accept his marriage proposal.
+After she breaks her engagement with L'Angelier, Madeleine tells William that she will accept his marriage proposal.
 Her family is happy, but L'Angelier shows up threatening to show her father the compromising letters in his possession unless she continues to see him.
 Saying nothing of her new engagement, Madeleine reluctantly agrees.
+Sometime later, Madeleine purchases arsenic poison from a local chemist.
+While her parents are away, she invites L'Angelier over for tea, which she has laced with arsenic.

 Some weeks later, L'Angelier becomes very ill.
 He recovers, but later suffers a fatal relapse.
-When the cause of death is proven to be arsenic poisoning, a friend of L'Angelier points the finger of suspicion at Madeleine, who is found to have had arsenic in her possession at the time of L'Angelier's death.
-The remainder of the film covers the court case, finishing with the verdict of "not proven", a uniquely Scottish verdict which releases Madeleine from custody as neither guilty nor not guilty.
+When the cause of death is proven to be arsenic poisoning, Thuau, a friend of L'Angelier, arrives at the Smiths' residence to tell James he has the letters between Madeleine and L'Angelier.
+Pressed by her father, Madeleine denies knowing him, but confesses the truth.
+Thuau later suspects Madeleine of murder, who is found to have had arsenic in her possession at the time of L'Angelier's death.
+Madeleine is later tried for murder, in which the jury returns a verdict of "not proven", which releases Madeleine from custody as she is neither guilty nor acquitted.